maurezen/indexer/vision.md

         - [ ] regular expressions
         - [ ] almost-matches (confidence score = percentage of ngrams matched)
     - Files
-        - [ ] A list of files and/or directories and a list of exclusion rules allowing to ignore specific files/directories
+        - [x] A list of files and/or directories and a list of exclusion rules allowing to ignore specific files/directories
-        - [ ] File masks applicable to both include and exclude file sets
+        - [x] File masks applicable to both include and exclude file sets
         - [ ] Codepage detection
         - [ ] Binary file detection
-        - [ ] File watcher to internalize th
+        - [ ] File watcher
     - Incremental building
         - [ ] Able to quickly build an index for a fileset that has a few changes in relation to a fileset for a previously-built index
     - Persistence